LABARUM GUARD

 PRAYER

-Almighty God, Captain of the Host, inspire us, we beseech you, to grow in the virtues of justice, wisdom, courage, and moderation; to protect and defend the Church Militant against every assault of the enemy; and to render unto you our Christian service; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+Almighty God, Captain of the Host, inspire us, we beseech you, to grow in the virtues of justice, wisdom, courage, moderation, faith, hope, and charity; to protect and defend the Church Militant against every assault of the enemy; and to render unto you our Christian service; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen

 "If a man loves righteousness, her labours are virtues; for she teacheth temperance and prudence, justice and fortitude, which are such things as man can have nothing more profitable in their life."
-(Wisdom of Solomon 8, 7)
+(Wisdom of Solomon 8:7) "And now abideth faith, hope, charity, these three; but the greatest of these is charity" (1 Corenthians 13:13)

 MOTTO